Sleeping in Airports

 2. Relax in a lounge

 Airport LoungesFor as comfortable and convenient as Munich Airport is, airport lounges offer a little extra something.
 The cool thing is you don’t have to be a First or Business Class flyer to get in – a few lounges here allow access for any traveller, no matter the airline or class flown.
-Simply pre-book online or take advantage of a lounge membership program to gain entry.
-The single visit fee may well be worth the included food, drinks, and relaxing atmosphere.
+Pre-book online or take advantage of a lounge membership program to gain entry.
+The single visit fee may be worth the included food, drinks, and relaxing atmosphere.
 See our Munich Airport Guide for locations.

 3. Go shopping